-The Aveng Group has already played a significant role in southern Africa, Africa and Australia’s power generation.
-The Group has the capacity and capability to deliver extensive large-scale projects.
+Aveng has already played a significant role in southern Africa, Africa and Australia’s power generation and has the capacity and capability to deliver extensive large-scale projects.

 Services include all types of building contracts; a comprehensive portfolio of civil engineering services; maintenance, repair and slipforming of industrial chimneys, stacks and ACC columns; concrete preservation, repair and rehabilitation; mechanical, piping, electrical and instrumentation installations and commissioning; engineering design, draughting and fabrication of structural steel and platework.